-It was against this backdrop that Glasgow’s City Council () embarked upon a series of regeneration policies in an effort to make the city’s urban environment more attractive to investors and tourists.
-Much of the strategic focus was on the use of arts and culture to enhance Glasgow’s leisure and service economy In particular, the city made a significant investment in new cultural facilities (notable legacies include the Scottish Exhibition and Conference Centre, the Burrell Collection, the Tramway theatre, and the restoration of the Merchant City industrial quarters) and hosted a range of high profile events (starting with the 'Glasgow's Miles Better' campaign in 1983, followed by the Garden Festival in 1988, the European City of Culture in 1990 and the Commonwealth Games in 2014, among others).
-Those sympathetic to the city’s makeover have tended to highlight the creation of over 10,000 person-years worth of jobs in the cultural industries sector alone, largely sustained by a dramatic increase in cultural tourism, which peaked at an estimated 4.3 million visits in 1990 (Myerscough 1992;).
-The city’s transformation has yielded several prestigious accolades too (for example, European City of Architecture in 1999 and UNESCO City of Music in 2008), which has further boosted the city’s more cosmopolitan image.
+It was against this backdrop of extraordinary urban devalorisation that Glasgow’s District and City Councils (some local councillors had visited rustbelt cities in the USA during the late 1970s to witness their urban transformation) embarked upon a series of regeneration policies and place marketing initiatives to make the city’s urban environment more attractive to investors and tourists.
+Acting on the advice of Glasgow Action, an informal think-tank comprising local elites, and with financial assistance from the Scottish Development Agency, much of the strategic focus was on the use of leisure and high-street retail to enhance Glasgow’s service economy (see Paddison 1993; MacLeod 2002; Boyle et al 2008; Gray 2015).
+In particular, the city made a significant investment in new cultural facilities (notable legacies include the Scottish Exhibition and Conference Centre, the Burrell Collection, the Tramway theatre, and the restoration of the Merchant City industrial quarters) and hosted a range of high profile events (starting with the 'Glasgow's Miles Better' campaign in 1983, followed by the Garden Festival in 1988, the European City of Culture in 1990 and the Commonwealth Games in 2014, among others).
+Those sympathetic to the city’s makeover have tended to highlight the creation of over 10,000 person-years worth of jobs in the cultural industries sector alone, largely sustained by a dramatic increase in cultural tourism, which peaked at an estimated 4.3 million visits in 1990 (Wishart 1991; Myerscough 1992; Booth and Boyle 1993; Johnson 2016, 115).
+Glasgow’s transformation has yielded several prestigious accolades too (for example, European City of Architecture in 1999 and UNESCO City of Music in 2008), which has further boosted the city’s more cosmopolitan image.

 Glasgow’s urban renaissance has also resulted in parts of the city’s increasingly derelict waterfront being sensitively redeveloped for cultural heritage purposes.
 For example, after raising £5.8 million between 2009-14, the development agency Govan Workspace Ltd restored the former Fairfield shipyard headquarters, which had been derelict since 2001.
-As well as offering commercial offices for local businesses, a community-based multimedia heritage centre ‘now tells the remarkable and enduring story of Fairfield from the cutting-edge technology of the 1860s to the state-of-the-art ships built by the BAE systems today’.
-In 2017, the project was awarded Best Creative Re-use of an Industrial Building by the Association for Industrial Archaeology.
+As well as offering commercial offices for local businesses, a community-based multimedia heritage centre ‘now tells the remarkable and enduring story of Fairfield from the cutting-edge technology of the 1860s to the state-of-the-art ships built by the BAE systems today’.7 In 2017, the project was awarded Best Creative Re-use of an Industrial Building by the Association for Industrial Archaeology.
 And there are plans to work with local schools and adult learners to develop related oral history, arts, photography and filmmaking projects.
 The opening of the Riverside Museum of Transport and the three-masted, nineteenth-century, Clyde-built sailing barque Glenlee as a ship museum, both in 2011, has helped to further celebrate and regenerate Glasgow’s maritime heritage.
-Winner of the 2013 European Museum of the Year Award, the Riverside welcomed 1,355,359 visitors in 2017, making it the fourth most popular attraction in Scotland.
-And the Glenlee, now known as The Tall Ship, offers year-round educational and boatbuilding courses, and, as the only one of her kind in the UK, was recently distinguished as part of the National Historic Fleet.
+Winner of the 2013 European Museum of the Year Award, the Riverside welcomed 1,355,359 visitors in 2017, making it the fourth most popular attraction in Scotland.8 And the Glenlee, now known as The Tall Ship, offers year-round educational and boatbuilding courses, and, as the only one of her kind in the UK, was recently distinguished as part of the National Historic Fleet.